standard-crypto/farcaster-hub-gcp/README.md

 - Persistent disk mounted to the local rocksdb directory
 - Static IP and corresponding DNS record provisioned
 - Small, dedicated GKE cluster is provisioned within its own dedicated VPC
-- Kubernetes LoadBalancer service is provisioned along with corresponding firewall rules for inbound RPC and libp2p traffic
+- Nginx Reverse Proxy Kubernetes LoadBalancer service is provisioned along with corresponding firewall rules for inbound HTTP, RPC and libp2p traffic
 - A GCP Artifact Registry instance (optional, and private to the GCP project) is used for the custom prometheus infrastructure
-- Kubernetes Secrets are deployed to manage the Alchemy/Infura/etc node RPC URL and the libp2p peer identity used by the hub
+- Kubernetes Secrets are deployed to manage the TLS certificate, Alchemy/Infura/etc node RPC URL and the libp2p peer identity used by the hub
-- Custom prometheus metrics for monitoring a hub's sync status
-  - Note: Integration with the prometheus and grafana stack provided by the Farcaster team is in progress
+- Graphite and Grafana Stack provided by the Farcaster team monitoring hub status

 ## Copying This Deployment